bsafdi/stellarWakes/README.md

 - Benjamin R. Safdi; bsafdi at umich dot edu
 - Chih-Liang Wu; cliang at mit.edu

-If you make use of `stellarContrails` in a publication, please cite 1710.xxxxx.
+If you make use of `stellarWakes` in a publication, please cite 1711.xxxxx.

 ## Compiling and Running

 This code package is written in `python` and `cython`.
-The easiest way to install `stellarContrails`, along with it's dependent Python packages, is to use the setup script
+The easiest way to install `stellarWakes`, along with it's dependent Python packages, is to use the setup script

 ```
 python setup.py install